 The Office's Code of Conduct supports the Code of Ethics and links the Office's corporate values with expected standards of personal conduct.
-All staff, contractors and consultants who carry out work for, or on behalf of, the Office are required to comply with the spirit of the Code of Conduct, which has the premise that all staff accept personal responsibility for their behaviour, such behaviour being what the Office would expect of a person employed to serve the interests of the citizens of Western Australia.
+All staff, contractors and consultants who carry out work for, or on behalf of, the Office are required to comply with the spirit of the Code of Conduct.
 On appointment, all staff sign the Code of Conduct to confirm their understanding of its application in the workplace and swear an oath or make an affirmation about maintaining appropriate confidentiality.

-Ethics and conduct related policies have been developed, including policies and procedures for declaring and managing conflicts of interest and gifts.
-Policies, practices and potential issues are regularly discussed at Corporate Executive and Management Consultative Committee meetings and managers and supervisors then follow this up with staff at individual team meetings.
-There is regular professional development for managers and staff about the ethical codes and related policies, and the codes and policies are included in the induction process.
+Ethics and conduct related policies have been developed, including policies and procedures for declaring and managing conflicts of interest and gifts and there is regular professional development for managers and staff about the ethical codes and related policies.
+The ethical codes and related policies are included in the induction process.

 The Office has procedures in place for reporting unethical behaviour and misconduct.
 The Office also has a Public Interest Disclosure Policy and strongly supports disclosures being made by staff.
-The Ombudsman will take all reasonable steps to provide protection to staff who make such disclosures from any detrimental action in reprisal for making a public interest disclosure.
-The Office has trained all Public Interest Disclosure Officers and provides guidelines to staff wishing to make such disclosures.